VideoGameBench: Can Vision-Language Models complete popular video games?: Related Works

 \subsection{Reinforcement Learning to Play Games}

 Reinforcement Learning (RL) in has achieved significant success in game environments.
 Early work demonstrated RL agents capable of mastering Atari games from pixel inputs~\citep{mnih2015humanlevel}.
 More advanced RL systems have achieved superhuman performance in complex board games like Go~\citep{silver2016mastering} and real-time strategy games like StarCraft II~\citep{vinyals2019grandmaster}.
 Even complex team-based games like Dota 2 have seen RL agents~\citep{berner2019dota} beat professional players.
 These successes often rely on custom game APIs~\citep{kempka2016vizdoomdoombasedairesearch, pysc2}, sophisticated reward shaping~\citep{ma2024eurekahumanlevelrewarddesign}, simulated game trajectories~\citep{NEURIPS2018_2de5d166, hafner2023mastering, valevski2024diffusionmodelsrealtimegame}, self-play~\citep{silver2017masteringchessshogiselfplay}, or learning from human data~\citep{alphago,berner2019dota,vinyals2019grandmaster}.
 In 3D environments like Minecraft~\citep{fan2022minedojobuildingopenendedembodied}, model-based RL approaches such as Dreamer have shown promise in learning complex behaviors from visual inputs~\citep{hafner2023mastering}.
+There have also been efforts to build generalist agents for interactive game environments through scale~\citep{simateam2024scalinginstructableagentssimulated}.

-Recently, hybrid approaches combining LMs with RL techniques have emerged~\citep{yao2020calmexplorelanguagemodels}, particularly for games with significant linguistic components.
+Recently, hybrid approaches combining LMs with RL techniques have emerged~\citep{yao2020calmexplorelanguagemodels,nvidia2025gr00tn1openfoundation}, particularly for games with significant linguistic components.
 For instance, agents combining language models with RL policies have achieved human-competitive performance in text-based battle simulators like Pokemon Showdown~\citep{karten2025pokechampexpertlevelminimaxlanguage}.
 However, traditional RL often struggles with extremely sparse rewards~\citep{mnih2015humanlevel}, long-horizon tasks requiring complex reasoning or common sense~\citep{küttler2020nethacklearningenvironment, yao2020calmexplorelanguagemodels}, and efficiently utilizing prior knowledge~\citep{zhang2024languageguidedworldmodelsmodelbased}, areas where foundation models might offer advantages.